-1 Secure Dominant Shares in Markets for Flexible Endoscopes and TURis\ Products numbers.
+1 Secure Dominant Shares in Markets for Flexible Endoscopes and TURis Products That Leverage Technological Prowess of Olympus the former Gyrus ACMI, Olympus flexible ureteroscopes have a dominating edge and boast the top market share, similar to flexible cystoscopes.
+This strength will be used to advance our numbers.
 At the same time, we will differentiate Olympus products from those of competitors by soliciting the effectiveness of narrow band imaging (NBI).
-Therapeutic electrodes (single-use) \ TURis: Transurethral resection in saline
+Therapeutic electrodes (single-use)